Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Wilmington Hotels on Booking

-Wilmington, North Carolina is a great vacation destination for visitors of all ages.
-It combines some of the Outer Banks’ best, with its historic, waterfront downtown area and access to Cape Fear beaches like Carolina Beach, Wrightsville Beach, and Kure Beach.
+Wilmington, North Carolina is a great vacation destination for all ages.
+Visitors will love Wilmington’s historic, waterfront downtown area and access to Cape Fear beaches like Carolina Beach, Wrightsville Beach, and Kure Beach.

-Visitors can enjoy a plethora of activities in Wilmington, too.
+Enjoy a variety of activities in Wilmington.
 The area has tons of history and hands-on museums, as well as a WWII-era battleship that can be toured.
-Wilmington is also home to Jungle Rapids Family Fun Park, which is one of the best waterparks in the state.
+Wilmington is home to Jungle Rapids Family Fun Park, which is one of the best waterparks in North Carolina.

 For slower-paced activities, the downtown has tons of historic sights, local shops, and plenty of tasty restaurants, coffee shops, and breweries.